 As I made one last walkthrough the STAREAST expo where many congregated before heading home to their own projects, eager to try out many of the ideas presented to them over the last four days, I overheard someone say to their friend, “we’ve got a lot to share when we get back.”

-While the challenges testers are dealing with may change, this is the overarching theme of the STAR conferences.
 You’re going to take in a ton of information in those few days, and some of it may work for you, and some may not.
 The point is to go back home with some fresh ideas that don’t just benefit you and your team; they were shared with you to help you entire organization get better, and continue to get better year after year.